MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

    :::image type="content" source="media/pay-as-you-go-powerapps-app-settings.png" alt-text="App settings page after Azure subscription is linked":::

    If you have app passes available for your environment and still want to set up pay-as-you-go, you can use Steps 2–4 to set it up.
-Once pay-as-you-go is set up, app passes are not consumed.
+Once pay-as-you-go is set up, app passes aren't consumed.

    :::image type="content" source="media/pay-as-you-go-powerapps-per-app-license.png" alt-text="Enable Per-app-licenses":::